moshell-lang/moshell/CONTRIBUTING.md

 The virtual machine is written in C++20, compiled with Clang and GCC.
 Compiler specific features should be avoided.

 It is built using CMake.
-The code should be formatted using [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
+The code should be formatted using [clang-format v16](https://clang.llvm.org/docs/ClangFormat.html).

 `clang-format` may be run with the following command: